danielrfry/ymf825board/manual/fbd_spec2.md

 ### ToneNum

 #### Description
-The ToneNum is used to select a voice parameter to use.
+The ToneNum is used to select a tone parameter to use.
 This register is provided for each voice.

 #### Reset Value